 Ramah offers extensive leadership development opportunities year-round, including:

-- The Bert B. Weinstein Institute for Staff Training is held annually in January.
+- The Bert B. Weinstein Institute for Counselor Training is held annually in January.
 Under the educational direction of the National Ramah Commission, the institute provides an intensive experience of Jewish studies and group leadership workshops to a limited number of college students of exceptional ability.
-Candidates accepted into this program are expected to serve on the staff of Ramah camps during the following season.

-- The Alexander M. Shapiro Fellowships, established by the Zinbarg family of Congregation Oheb Shalom in South Orange, New Jersey, supplement the summer income of JTS rabbinical, cantorial, education, and social work students who spend the summer at Ramah.
+- The Alexander M. Shapiro Fellowships, established by the Zinbarg family of Congregation Oheb Shalom in South Orange, New Jersey, supplement the summer income of JTS students who spend the summer at Ramah.
 The fellows also participate in an educational seminar during the academic year.

-- Morton M. and Miriam Steinberg Fellows, college seniors and graduate students who are senior members of the Ramah educational staffs, participate in leadership initiatives related to the Ramah Camping Movement's global outreach efforts.
+- Morton M. and Miriam Steinberg International Travel Fellowship includes college seniors and graduate students who are senior members of the Ramah educational staffs.
+These students participate in leadership initiatives related to the Ramah Camping Movement’s global outreach efforts.
 In recent years, delegations of NRC Steinberg Fellows traveled to Argentina, Germany, and Ukraine to establish relationships with their counterparts in local Ramah and Ramah-style camps.

 Ramah Israel serves a wide range of children and adults:

-- Tichon Ramah Yerushalayim (TRY) and USY High are high school semester programs conducted in Jerusalem for high school sophomores, juniors, and seniors.
+- Tichon Ramah Yerushalayim (TRY) is a high school semester program based in Jerusalem, and open to high school sophomores, juniors, and seniors.
 Participants take part in a fully accredited academic program of Judaic and general studies, along with other intensive educational experiences related to the development of Zionism and the State of Israel.

 - The Ramah Jerusalem Day Camp is a summer experience for children entering grades K through 9.

-To contact the National Ramah Commission directly, please call (212) 678-8881 or send an email.
+To contact the National Ramah Commission directly, please call (212) 678-8881 or email firstname.lastname@example.org.
 For more information about Ramah and for links to all Ramah camps, visit the Ramah Camping Movement online.